Tim Green: Football and television career

 Green graduated from Liverpool High School in 1982 and attended nearby Syracuse University.
 He graduated summa cum laude in 1986, and from SU's College of Law in 1994.
 He was named a two-time Academic All-American.
-Green was a first-round selection in the 1986 NFL Draft, taken 17th overall by the Atlanta Falcons.
+Green was a first-round selection in the 1986 NFL draft, taken 17th overall by the Atlanta Falcons.
 Green would play for eight seasons with the Falcons before retiring after the 1993 season.

-In 1985, Green was a contestant in the Crystal Light National Aerobic Championship.

 Following his eight-year playing career, Green began his career in broadcasting.
 Serving as a commentator for the NFL on Fox, Comedy Central's BattleBots and on NPR before moving on to host the brief 2005 revival of A Current Affair and later on the American version of the Australian show Find My Family with Lisa Joyner in 2009.

 In December 2011, Green was named a winner of the NCAA Silver Anniversary Award, given annually to six former NCAA student-athletes for distinguished career accomplishment on the 25th anniversary of their college graduation.